In the Presence of Mine Enemies: Surviving Jews

 Although the Jews are considered to be exterminated in 2010, anti-Semitic stereotypes remain strong in popular culture and official propaganda and are an important part of school education.
 The books of anti-Semitic author Julius Streicher (Trust No Fox in the Green Meadow, No Jew on His Oath, and The Poison Mushroom) are universal reading for German children.
 The hidden Jews feel obliged to buy them for their children since doing otherwise might arouse suspicion.

 Jews both are and are not of the society surrounding them.
 They must constantly play the role of parroting the prevailing anti-Semitic clichés.
 They keep as much of their Jewish identity as can be imparted in secret meetings among themselves, with purely oral lore though some written Hebrew is taught.
 With the exception of the Bible, which can be kept openly, since Christianity, while not encouraged, is allowed by the Reich, they dare not possess books on Judaism though they still exist.

 All of the viewpoint characters were born under the Nazis, and maintaining the masquerade is second nature.
-The greatest danger is when a child is told of his or her true identity, usually at age of ten, which is considered old enough to keep the secret.
+The greatest danger is when a child is told of his or her true identity, usually aged ten, which is considered old enough to keep the secret.
 Children often are shocked, since like all other German children, they grew up exposed to constant anti-Semitism from teachers and children's books.
 The adults soften the shock by teaching the children to feel privileged to belong to such a secret society.

 It is mentioned that the hidden Jews regard it as too dangerous to gather on the Major Holidays and fasts of Judaism, such as Passover and Yom Kippur, and so they hold their secret gatherings on Minor Holidays such as Purim.